fdcl-gwu/uav_simulator/README.md

 1. Installing everything locally
 1. Running a docker container

-Installing everything locally is probably the fastest way, but you may have to instal dependencies manually, or may have to deal with package version changes.
+Installing everything locally is probably the most straight-forward way, but you have to instal dependencies manually, or may have to deal with package version changes.
 Docker solves this by streamlining all the dependencies, up-to the OS.
 For example, if you are on Ubuntu 22.04 and want to test the ROS-Melodic version, docker will be the only way.